openstack/ci-log-processing/opensearch-config/README.md

 This folder contains CloudFormation configurations for an AWS OpenSearch cluster and a set of Logstash servers behind a load balancer.

+## Deprecation Notice

+This file contains historical configurations related to the deployment of the OpenSearch service on AWS.
+The logstash service (deployed by logstashstack) is no longer used by the OpenDev community and it has been replaced by the logsender tool.

+The current AWS CloudFormation configuration includes:

+- `opensearchstack` - for OpenSearch
+- `ecr-stack` - storing admin credentials for OpenSearch in Secret Manager.

+Note: The `ecr-stack` may be removed in the future, but doing so requires changing administrator credentials!

 ## Usage

 You'll need appropriate AWS permissions (to create and monitor resources).
 Put AWS credentials in `~/.aws/credentials` and run `deploy_opensearch.sh`.